 Sarah is a member of the charitable organisation World Medicine.
 In 2010 she undertook two trips to the Gaza Strip where she worked voluntarily with a team of acupuncturists.
 Together they treated hundreds of civilians and refugees who had suffered from the physical and emotional effects of trauma and war.
 Sarah also assisted in the training of local medics in ear acupuncture.
 This treatment is now used in a clinic in Gaza City to treat patients suffering from Post Traumatic Stress.

 Sarah practices qi gong, having trained with Master Mantak Chia at Tao Gardens in Thailand, Zhixing Wang, the Barefoot Doctor and Tai Chi Nation.
-She is a Certified Universal Healing Tao Instructor and teaches Women’s Wellness workshops.
+She is a Certified Universal Healing Tao Instructor and teaches Women’s Wellness workshops and one to one sessions in person and online.